-The Michaelmas Term 2020 round of the Wellcome Institutional Strategic Support Fund (deadline 12pm on 14 October 2020) will be the LAST round of funding allocation from the current block grant from Wellcome.
+The Wellcome Institutional Strategic Support Fund is now closed to applications.
+The last round of applications funded from the current block grant from Wellcome was in Michaelmas Term 2020 (deadline 14 October 2020).
 Future rounds will be dependent on the receipt of further funding from Wellcome.

-The Oxford-Wellcome ISSF Interdepartmental Strategic Initiative stream will support strategic initiatives by supporting:
+The Oxford-Wellcome ISSF Interdepartmental Strategic Initiative stream supports strategic initiatives by supporting:

 - Equipment, research assets or staff within shared facilities where there is evidence of strategic need